RogueRope/docs/content/docs/practical/accommodations.md

   docs:
     parent: "practical"
 ---

-Gone are the days of camping in the open field – this winter, we're moving indoors.
-Our event will feature dormitory-style sleeping arrangements, equipped with sturdy bunk beds for a restful night's sleep after a day of connection and exploration.
+Gone are the days of camping in the open field—this winter, we’re moving indoors!
+We’re offering dormitory-style accommodations with bunk beds to keep you warm and comfortable after a full day of connection and exploration.

-We offer differentiated sleeping quarters to cater to various needs, including FLINTA (women, lesbians, inter, non-binary, trans, agender) and snoring rooms, ensuring comfort and consideration for all attendees.
+Our sleeping arrangements cater to everyone’s needs, including **FLINTA** (women, lesbians, inter, non-binary, trans, agender) and snoring-friendly rooms, so everyone can rest easy.

-**Accommodation Highlights:**
+### Accommodation Highlights:

-* **Budget-friendly Hostel Feel**: Get the full festival experience with the comfort of being indoors, perfect for the chilly winter months.
+* **Budget-friendly Hostel Feel**: Get the full festival experience with the added comfort of being indoors, perfect for the chilly season.
-* **Bunk Beds**: Cozy up in your own bunk, complete with a mattress.
-Just remember to bring your own bedding or sleeping bag.
+* **Bunk Beds**: Snuggle up in your own bunk with a mattress.
+Just bring your bedding or sleeping bag for a cozy night’s rest.
-* **Mixed, FLINTA and Snoring Rooms**: Choose a room that suits your comfort, whether it's a quieter space or one that accommodates snoring.
+* **Mixed, FLINTA, and Snoring Rooms**: Choose a room that fits your comfort—whether you prefer quieter spaces or don’t mind sharing with some snorers.
-* **Community Atmosphere**: Our shared spaces promote interaction and connection, even when you're winding down for the day.
+* **Community Atmosphere**: Our shared spaces help foster connection, even as you unwind for the night.

-**Additional Information:**
+### Additional Information:

-* **Indoor Facilities**: We've got the essentials covered with indoor toilets and showers – no porta-potties here!
+* **Indoor Facilities**: No porta-potties here—enjoy indoor toilets and showers for added convenience.
-* **Electricity Access**: Charge your devices conveniently indoors, but remember, energy-hungry appliances are a no-go.
+* **Electricity Access**: You can charge your devices indoors, but we kindly ask you to leave energy-heavy appliances at home.
-* **Respect the Space**: Treat our dorms with care so everyone can enjoy a pleasant stay.
+* **Respect the Space**: Help us keep the dorms clean and pleasant for everyone.
-* **Mindful Smoking**: Designated outside smoking areas are available for those who wish to indulge.
+* **Mindful Smoking**: Designated outdoor smoking areas are available for those who need them.

-**What to Bring:**
+### What to Bring:

-* **Bedding**: A sleeping bag, blankets, your own bed linens a a pillow for the bunk beds.
+* **Bedding**: A sleeping bag, blankets, or your own bed linens and a pillow for your bunk.
-* **Personal Essentials**: Toiletries, towels, and anything else you'd need for a comfortable hostel stay.
+* **Personal Essentials**: Toiletries, towels, and anything else you’d normally pack for a hostel stay.

-**Please Note:**
+### Please Note:

-The indoor space is limited, so while we encourage you to bring your personal touch, we ask that you keep the shared areas clutter-free.
-We're all in this together, creating a harmonious and enjoyable environment for our winter journey.
+Indoor space is limited, so while we want you to make yourself at home, we ask that you keep the shared areas tidy.
+Let’s all work together to create a harmonious, clutter-free environment for our winter adventure.